-The YMCA of Northeastern Ontario places a high regard of trust in the integrity of its Providers who work with children or vulnerable persons attending YMCA programs.
+The YMCA of Northeastern Ontario places a high regard of trust in the integrity of its employees and volunteers who work with children or vulnerable persons attending YMCA programs.

 The YMCA recognizes its responsibility to promote safe environments and practices and to protect children and vulnerable persons from abuse and exploitation.
-To help in this mission, we require all Providers, students and volunteers to obtain a Police Records Check (Vulnerable Sector) and must be dated within six (6) months prior to commencement of signing a contract.
-This policy is in addition to our Association's Protecting Children & Vulnerable Persons Policy regarding the recruitment and selection of Providers and volunteers.
+To help in this mission, we require all employees, students and volunteers to obtain a Police Records Check (Vulnerable Sector) and must be dated within six (6) months prior to commencement of employment or volunteer service.
+This policy is in addition to our Association's Protecting Children & Vulnerable Persons Policy regarding the recruitment and selection of employees and volunteers.

-The YMCA must ensure that all Providers, volunteers and students obtain a new vulnerable sector check every three (3) years or upon request and provide offence declarations for every year that vulnerable sector checks are not required.
+The YMCA must ensure that all staff, volunteers and students obtain a new vulnerable sector check every three (3) years or upon request and provide offence declarations for every year that vulnerable sector checks are not required.